kgisl/pythonFDP/manual/lab1-kgashok.py.md

 ## Viva Questions

 0. What is the practical use of calculating the `gcd` of two numbers?
-1. What is the Euclid Algorithm for finding out the `gcd` of two numbers?
+1. If you have written the recursive solution of the Euclid algorithm, then write the iterative solution, and vice versa.
-2. If you have written the recursive solution of the Euclid algorithm, then write the iterative solution, and vice versa.
+2. How does the algorithm for the `gcd` of two numbers work?
+What is the name for this algorithm?
+Why is it so special?

 ## Bonus 1